 I’ve been to the Garden of Eden.
 Okay, I’ve been to the Island of Eden or, at least, had dinner docked alongside it.
 I’m pretty sure the resemblance it bore to the original was as close as you get on this sin-troubled earth.

 I’ve dreamed of going to the Galapagos Islands since I saw my first photo of a tortoise.
+In addition, I have heard that there might be lavish yachts and cruise services (you can find out more at https://www.coralyacht.com) that can allow guests to enjoy and make the most of their time while exploring the islands from the waters of the pacific. maybe I should add that to my bucket list as well.
 Most of my travel dreams stem from childhood images of wildlife in all my favorite books and too many Jacques Cousteau or Mutual of Omaha specials.
 But who’s to say how many is too many?

 The first night onboard, the crew asked what we were most looking forward to.
 I mentioned a desire to see penguins and rays.
 I thought it was a lot to ask, but why not ask?

 I ended up not only seeing but swimming with both, as well as turtles, sea lions, sharks, cormorants, boobies, fish, and iguanas.
 What triggered the imagination of Eden though was the closeness, not the abundance (though that certainly factored in).
 Sea lions waddled up to us and wanted to peer eye to eye.
 Turtles sped inches beneath me.
 And those penguins-more than one person almost lost a Go Pro to an inquisitive bullet-like bird.

 I couldn’t help but think of all that I’d taught through the year before in Genesis 1.
 The story is familiar-but the reality stretched far beyond the story.